-In a previous post, 5 romantic outings were listed in the spirit of our 5–year relationship anniversary.
+In the previous post, 5 romantic outings were listed in the spirit of a 5–year relationship anniversary.
 My partner & I wanted to dine somewhere new to commemorate the occasion, somewhere that we thought might be able to make that list, and ultimately decided on Nirvanna Indian Fusion Cuisine.

-The food menu, which was dominated by chicken, mutton, and curry dishes, was quickly provided along with a drink menu.
-Not being very familiar with Indian cuisine, we took some extra time to peruse the menu before an attentive waiter offered to help with our final decisions.
-This was probably the fastest time I’ve ever been presented with my plate at a restaurant; I didn’t even have a chance to admire food at someone else’s table!
+The food menu is provided in quick order, and is dominated by chicken, mutton, and curry dishes.
+Not being very familiar with Indian cuisine?
+An attentive waiter may be on-hand to offer help with making our final decisions; this helped us a lot.
+After placing orders, this was probably the fastest time I’ve ever received my plate at a local restaurant; didn’t even have a chance to admire food at someone else’s table!

-Starting with an appetizer, we shared a roomali roti roll with mutton and vegetables, served with the options of 2 contrasting sauces.
-The maroon-coloured sauce added a sweet and tangy flavour, while the green sauce added heat, allowing different experiences depending on which you poured on your roll; I alternated sauces with each bite 🙂 Very shortly after finishing the teaser dish, to my unexpected pleasure both the main courses were served simultaneously and in record time.
+Starting with an appetizer, we shared a Roomali Roti Roll with Mutton and Vegetables, served with the options of 2 contrasting sauces.
+The maroon-coloured sauce added a sweet and tangy flavour, while the green sauce added heat, allowing different experiences depending on which you poured on your roll.

-What’s your favourite foreign cuisine eatery in Jamaica?
+What’s your favourite foreign cuisine eatery in your area?

 - Delectability 85%